Day 6. Another short story. May have got a bit… weird… this time. But all in the name of good clean fun!

-Jon can remember the first time he saw him.
-Those big, brown, puppy dog eyes.
-He can remember how his heart sunk with a weakness that comes from pure, heart breaking love.
+Jon can remember the first time he saw him; those big, brown, puppy dog eyes, that wagging tale.
+He can remember how his heart sank with a weakness that comes from pure, heart breaking love.
 He was so small, so innocent, so perfect.
-Jon just wanted to pick him up and squeeze him tight and never let him go!
+Jon just wanted to pick him up and squeeze him tight and never let go!
 He was so agonisingly cute!
 And Jon’s sister was correct, he would make a perfect replacement for her.

 ‘May I?’ he asked Mrs Cudgleson as he reached down to pick him up.
 Mrs Cudgleson nodded her approval.
 Jon picked up the small, brown puppy and lifted him up above his head, a smile stretching from ear to ear as the puppy hung within his grasp, not fussing, not struggling, not really sure what to do.